Cartel Investigations

 Decision and Settlement

 The procedure generally comes to a close with the Commission adopting its final decision in which it can impose substantial fines.
-In most cases the publication of the decision is preceded by a State of Play meeting.
+In most cases, the publication of the decision is preceded by a State of Play meeting.
 In this meeting, the Commission presents its conclusions to the company.

-Only when the Commission is convinced of a competition law infringement based on meaningful and consistent evidence, it can adopt a decision and impose fines.
+Only when the Commission is convinced of a competition law infringement based on meaningful and consistent evidence it can adopt a decision and impose fines.
 Fines for infringements of Articles 101 and 102 TFEU can go up to 10 percent of the company's total annual turnover.
 In setting the fine, the Commission weighs different factors such as gravity and duration of the infringement as well as the role of the undertaking in the infringement.
 The details on the fining method are laid out in the Commission's Guidelines on the method of setting fines.
-After years with very significant fines (€3.7 billion in 2016; €1.9 billion in 2017), the Commission again imposed accumulated fines of €0.8 billion in 2018, €1.5 billion in 2019, and €0.3 billion in 2020.
-With the cartel investigations currently pending in Brussels, a significant increase in fines is expected for 2021.
+After years of very significant cartel fines (€3.7 billion in 2016; €1.9 billion in 2017), over the last five years, the Commission imposed accumulated fines of €3.8 billion.
+However, the described increased dawn raid activity will lead to new cartel proceedings.

 In recent years, many cartel cases have been settled between the Commission and the companies under investigation.
 Such settlements usually take place before the submission of the SO.
 However, recent cases have also shown that even after the submission of the SO, and even after the companies under investigation have filed their Reply to the SO, a slot for settlement negotiations with the Commission may open up.
 It is the essence of settlements that the settling companies acknowledge their misconduct and their liability and in return may receive an (additional) reduction of the fine of up to 10 percent based on the Commission Notice on the conduct of settlement procedures in cartel cases ("Settlement Notice").
 On the part of the participating undertakings, this has the advantage that further money and resources can be saved as the procedure is expedited.